-Circle Ye s or No Do you have a pacemaker or defibrillator (ICD)?
+Circle Ye es or No Do you have a pacemaker or defibrillator (ICD)?
 Yes No Do you have an aneurysm clip?
 Yes No Have you ever had an injury to your eye involving metal (metallic slivers, foreign body)?
-Yes No If yes, please describe: Have you ever been injured by a metallic object or foreign body (e.g. BB, bullet, shrapnel, Yes No etc.)?
-If yes, please describe: Have you had prior surgery or an operation of any kind?
+If yes, please describe: Yes No Have you ever been injured by a metallic object or foreign body (e.g. BB, bullet, shrapnel, etc.)?
+Yes No If yes, please describe: Have you had prior surgery or an operation of any kind?
 Yes No If yes, please describe the date and type of surgery: Date: Surgery type: Do you have an electronic implant or device?
 Yes No Do you have a magnetically activated implant or device?
 Yes No Do you have a neuro or spinal cord stimulator?
 Yes No Do you have cochlear implant or implanted hearing aid?
 Yes No Do you have an insulin or infusion pump?
 Yes No Do you have an implanted drug infusion device?
 Yes No Do you have any type of prosthesis, implant, artificial, or prosthetic limb?
 Yes No Do you have any metal in your body?
 Yes No Do you have hearing aids?
 Yes No Do you have any other devices in your body?
-Yes No If yes, describe:
+If yes, describe: Yes No

-this form and hav e had the opportunity to o ask questions rega owledge.
-I have read and understand the rding the information on this form.
-If at ogram chair and the clinical coordinator i any time any The stud ent has identified contra indications to enter to entering MR Zone III or IV. ring MR Zones III and IV.
-The student has n MR Level II Technologist onsite at each Reviewed By: Date Signature Title
+I attest the above information is correct to the best of my knowledge.
+I have read and understand the contents of this form and have had the opportunity to ask questions regarding the information on this form.
+If at any time any of the answers to these questions change, I will notify the program chair and the clinical coordinator immediately.
+Name Date

+The student has not identified any contraindications to entering MR Zone III or IV.

+The student has identified contraindications to entering MR Zones III and IV.
+The student has been advised not to progress past MR Zone II unless screened by an MR Level II Technologist onsite at each clinical setting.

+Reviewed By: Date

+Signature

+Title